Response to Climate Change

 The refrigerant conveys the heat between the indoor unit and the outdoor unit of air conditioners.
 Although HFC, currently the most widely used refrigerant in developed countries, has zero ozone depletion potential, it contributes to global warming if released into the atmosphere.

-The Daikin Group aims to achieve practical use of next-generation refrigerants that contribute less to global warming than conventional refrigerants.
-In conducting research aimed at eventually launching products using such refrigerants, we focus not only on their direct effect on global warming but also on their effects throughout the lifecycle, including energy efficiency during air conditioner use.
+Daikin is accelerating the practical use of next-generation refrigerants that have less of an impact on global warming than conventional refrigerants.
+In the selection of refrigerants, we focus not only on their direct effect on global warming but also on their effects throughout the life cycle, including energy efficiency during air conditioner use.
 We make decisions based on all contributing factors: besides the environmental impact of the refrigerant itself, we look at safety factors such as flammability and toxicity, the cost and availability of the refrigerant, and the cost of producing air conditioners that use the refrigerant.

 Different characteristics are required of refrigerants, depending on whether they are used in, for example, residential or commercial air conditioners, water and space heaters, or refrigeration equipment.
 That is why we have spent years conducting research that will enable the selection of refrigerant that is ideal for each application.
 We have so far conducted research on next-generation refrigerants such as natural refrigerants and HFC refrigerants, and have considered their application in products.

 Using the knowledge we have built up, we are providing information worldwide at events such as international conferences, academic conferences, and exhibitions, as well as through research paper presentations, on the global warming impact of refrigerants and measures against it.